 For successful completion of nursing and prerequisite science courses, a minimum test composite score of 78% (total average of key graded assessments) and clinical, simulation, and lab performance grades of Pass ("P") are necessary.
 Clinical and laboratory activities will be graded as Pass/Fail.
 The grades in nursing and prerequisite science courses are not rounded.
 For example, a score of 77.9% will not be rounded to 78%.
-The minimum grade of "C-"(70%) is required to pass all other courses (non-nursing and non-science courses) in the program curriculum.
+The minimum grade of "C- "(70%) is required to pass all other courses (non-nursing and non-science courses) in the program curriculum.

-ADDITIONAL PROVISIONS FOR NURSING STUDENTS, PAGE 34
+ADDITIONAL PROVISIONS FOR NURSING STUDENTS, PAGE 31

 A student in a nursing program is permitted to continue his or her enrollment in the program after earning one failing grade in a nursing and/or required science course.
 Nursing courses are those with an NUR or PNR course code prefix; required science courses are anatomy and physiology, nutrition, general biology, and microbiology.
 Failure is defined as achieving less than a cumulative grade of 78% score on the key graded assessments.
 The key graded assessments for each course are identified in the course syllabus.
-A second failure to successfully complete a nursing or required science course and then is unsuccessful in achieving a passing grade for their final term Capstone course, the student may be provided one additional attempt to successfully pass the Capstone course.
+A second failure to successfully complete a nursing course will result in dismissal from the program.
+If a student has had one prior course failure in a nursing or required science course and then is unsuccessful in achieving a passing grade for their final term Capstone course, the student may be provided one additional attempt to successfully pass the Capstone course.
 If the student is not successful in achieving a passing grade on the second attempt of the Capstone course the student will be dismissed from the program.